Chapter 27 : 26- The New Army

 “Tell me, Potter, do you know vat this symbol stands for?”
 Akrahn asked dangling the silver symbol of the Deathly Hallows in front of him.

 “It was Grindelwald’s sign.”
 Harry replied.
 Akrahn’s eyes narrowed and he drew closer to Harry.
 After looking around at the others surrounding them, he whispered “Ve shall talk later.”
 And keeping eye contact with Harry, he moved on towards Lance.

 How could he have let this happen?
 Harry thought to himself as Akrahn began frisking Lance.
 No more than a few hours ago, he was preparing his Aurors to protect the Confederation meeting and now he had been captured by the very people they were preparing to fight against, wandless and with no means of communication.
-But he did have a means of communication.
+Or did he have a means of communication?
 The idea came to him as his bleeding arm gave another painful throb.

 “Vat vas that?”
 Akrahn roared as he cursed Lance a second time for back-talking.
 Harry looked up at Akrahn, hoping the mirror had heard him, as Akrahn strode back towards him.
 “Vat did you say?”

 “And vat vere you thinking aloud about?”
 He asked, his face now an inch away from Harry’s.